Skip to main content

 Hillcrest Bank

-Bank of Jackson Hole Trust (Trust & Wealth Management)
+Bank of Jackson Hole - Trust and Wealth (trust and estate administration)

 When a NBH Bank account holder passes away, the next step depends on how the accounts were set up.
 Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with NBH Bank's Bank of Jackson Hole Trust (Trust & Wealth Management) to access and distribute the funds.
+Accounts titled solely in the deceased's name require the estate's legal representative to work with NBH Bank's Trust and Wealth Department of Bank of Jackson Hole, a division of NBH Bank (877.877.0395) to access and distribute the funds.

 The death claim process at NBH Bank works as follows: